Toward Personalized LLM-Powered Agents: Foundations, Evaluation, and Future Directions: Planning

 \subsection{Discussion}

-\paragraph{Role of Personalized Planning.} Personalized planning serves two complementary roles in LLM-based agents.
-First, it operationalizes personalization by bridging upstream user intent inference and preference modeling into downstream decision-making \citep{chen2025map}, instantiating user-contingent objectives, constraints, and trade-offs that govern a plan.
-Second, particularly in feedback-driven settings \citep{kim2025aipom}, planning functions as a closed-loop optimization process that alternates between eliciting informative feedback and revising the plan, enabling the agent to proactively and progressively uncover user intent and converge toward a higher degree of personalization.

-\paragraph{Challenges.} Personalized planning raises several challenges.
-First, user intent and preferences are often partially observed and evolve over time \citep{suri2025structured,liu2025user}, complicating when to infer, elicit, and commit.
-Second, personalized utility is also multi-objective \citep{shao2025personal}, requiring arbitration among competing constraints and idiosyncratic trade-offs.
-Moreover, interactive refinement must remain controllable and convergent, limiting user burden while avoiding unstable revisions.
-Existing paradigms involve inherent trade-offs.
-One-shot planning internalizes user signals as priors for low-latency, coherent plans, but can be brittle under sparse or shifting signals.
-Feedback-driven planning improves alignment via iterative elicitation and revision, at the cost of additional latency and user effort \citep{liu2025vaiage}.
+\paragraph{Role and Challenges.} Planning serves two complementary roles in PLAs.
+First, it operationalizes personalization by translating user intent inference and preference modeling into downstream decisions, instantiating user-contingent objectives, constraints, and trade-offs that govern plan generation \citep{chen2025map}.
+Second, especially in feedback-driven settings \citep{kim2025aipom}, planning functions as a closed-loop optimization process that alternates between eliciting informative feedback and revising the plan, enabling the agent to progressively uncover user intent and move toward stronger personalization.
+However, these roles introduce several challenges at the same time.
+User intent and preferences are often only partially observed and may evolve over time \citep{suri2025structured,liu2025user}, making it difficult to decide when to infer, elicit, and commit.
+Moreover, personalized utility is inherently multi-objective \citep{shao2025personal}, requiring arbitration among competing constraints and idiosyncratic trade-offs.
+In interactive settings, refinement must also remain controllable and convergent, limiting user burden while avoiding unstable revisions.
+These difficulties are reflected in the trade-off between existing paradigms: one-shot planning offers low-latency and coherent decisions by internalizing user signals as priors, but can be brittle under sparse or shifting signals, whereas feedback-driven planning improves alignment through iterative elicitation and revision at the cost of additional latency and user effort \citep{liu2025vaiage}.